Anderson Strathern

-Anderson Strathern LLP is a Scottish law firm working in the private client, commercial and public sectors.
+Anderson Strathern LLP is a Scottish law firm headquartered in Edinburgh.

-The offices are located in Edinburgh, Glasgow, Shetland and East Lothian.
+The offices are located in Edinburgh, Glasgow, Shetland, Orkney and East Lothian.

 History

-Anderson Strathern was founded in 1992, following the merger of two Edinburgh firms, J&F Anderson and Strathern & Blair, both having been in practice for over 200 years.
+Anderson Strathern was founded in 1992, following the merger of two Edinburgh firms, J&F Anderson and Strathern & Blair.

 Anderson Strathern was joined in July 2011 by the partners and staff of property practice Bell & Scott.